tower977/Text-to-speech/README.md

 I've recently found my eyes feeling quite strained while working on an application.

-I needed to get through documentation so I decided to build a file reader for to ease my eyes and incorporate phonetic learning.
+I needed to get through documentation so I decided to build a file reader to ease my eyes and incorporate phonetic learning.

 I've included sys.arg option in the script to allow me to feed any file type I wish, and to start from a certain page i.e. after indexes and acknowledgments etc.